kaykhan/kaykhan.github.io/all_collections/_posts/2023-06-06-how-to-setup-spot-instances-for-aws-eks.markdown

 layout: post
 title:  "How to setup spot instances on AWS EKS"
 date:   2023-06-06 11:00:00 +0100
-categories: aws eks spot spot-instances
+categories: aws eks spot terraform
 ---

-Spot instances are instances that use spare EC2 capacity and becuase of that they are much cheaper than on-demand pricing.
-[Learn more](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-instances.html).
-However they can be reclaimed by AWS within a 10 minute window when someone purchases an on-demand instance.

-We have an AWS EKS cluster, there is a particular workload which is suitable to be deployed on spot instances nodes.
+We use AWS Kubernetes offering "EKS".
+There is a particualar workload which is suitable usecase for spot instances

 ## Goal

-How do we define a set of AWS EKS nodes to be of type spot-instances as appose to on-demand instances.
+How do we define a set of AWS EKS nodes to be of type spot-instance as appose to on-demand instance.
 And how do we assign specific workload to be deployed on these spot instance nodes.

 ## Architecture

+We have a kubernetes cluster which consits of 3 different node groups. `worker`, `cron` and `ops`.
+We determined that the `worker` node group which consists of two nodes is sutiable for spot instances.

 ![architecture](/images/spot-instance/spot-instance-architecture-on-aws-eks.png)